cy-rhino/StrayCAT/pcb/README.md

 | Min Hole Size     | 0.3mm       |
 | Finished Copper   | 1oz.
 Cu     |

-The order of the layers is as follows.
+The order of the layers are as follows.

 | Layer | Filename     | Usage  |
 |:------|:-------------|:-------|
 | L1    | StrayCAT.GTL | Top    |